Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ### 1.3 System requirements for nodes
 2 virtual machines / physical servers with the following details are required:
-* Ubuntu 16.04 machine with 32 GB RAM, 4 core processor, 100 GB SSD disk).
-The following ports are required to be open: 22.
-15590 and 61172.
+* Ubuntu 16.04 machine with 32 GB RAM, 4 core processor, 100 GB SSD disk with ports 22, 15590 and 61172 open.
-* Ubuntu 16.04 machine with 32 GB RAM, 8 core processor, 25 GB SSD disk).
-The following ports are required to be open: 22 and 2512.
+* Ubuntu 16.04 machine with 32 GB RAM, 8 core processor, 25 GB SSD disk with ports 22 and 2512 open.

 ### 1.4 Information Security issues
 * Symmetric and asymmetric cryptography ensures ***confidentiality*** of data.